What does the Community land mean?

 Can I use the Barbecue and Tennis facilities?

 Absolutely.
 Each resident is issued with a key which will open all locks on the Estate.
 You are free to use the facilities, but you are asked to keep them clean and respect other people who may have pre-booked them.
 You are also asked to remove your rubbish as there are not facilities for storage and removal of rubbish.

 Do I need to book them?

 Not always.
 If there is no one using them, you are free to do so.
-However it is strongly recommended that if you are planning an organised day, that you pre book via the booking calendar.
+However it is strongly recommended that if you are planning an organised day, that you pre book via the booking calendar, especially on weekends.